icp4a/workflow-process-service-trial/customizing.md

 Workflow Process Service Authoring has predefined users and groups.
 You can update the users and groups if you have persistence enabled.
 The custom registry is under `<local workspace>`:
        `<local workspace>/config/custom-registry.xml`

 Usernames and groups are listed in this file.
 If you update this file and don't restart the container, the changes are applied to the server runtime in about one minute.

+Make sure to use all-lowercase names for groups.
+Groups available in the registry are not immediately replicated to the product database.
+In order to use newly created groups, you can restart the environment or sign in as a user who is member of that group.

 ## Enabling full text search and dashboard support